itssouray/itssouray.github.io-repo4/README.md

 #About the project:-
 --------------------
 The project is build using html, css and js.
-The focus of this project is to short a given link using an api.
+The focus of this project is to short a given url using an api.

 #working :-
 -------------
-when the user type or paste a valid url into the inpute element and clicked the button then a short link is generated which is further get stored to his local storage and from there the user will be able to access the shorted.
+when the user type or paste a valid url into the inpute element and click the button then a short link is generated which is further get stored to his local storage and from there the user will be able to access the shorted url.

 #API :-
 ----